Question

 Established

-Use when you created something from scratch or founded new processes, departments, or initiatives.
-Shows ability to build and institutionalize.
+Use when you created new systems, processes, or programs from scratch.
+Shows ability to build foundations and create lasting impact.

 Amplified